Course Outline

 Application and Notification of Participants

 Application will be handled online.
-Click here to register for the 11th Gunma University IPE Training Course.
-The application deadline was extended till April 30th, 2024.
+Click here to register for the 12th Gunma University IPE Training Course.
+The application deadline is April 30th, 2025.
 When the number of applicants exceeds our maximum capacity, selection will be carried out.
-Applicants will be notified of the status of their application by email in the beginning of April.
+Applicants will be notified of the status of their application by email in the beginning of May.
 In order to guarantee their space, successful applicants must confirm their participation in writing within a week after the notice.
 No withdrawal from participation is allowed once participation is confirmed.

 Application Deadline